Dollyn/vscode-line-counter/README.md

 # line-counter README

+# This plugin is no longger maintained.
+You can use other plugins.
+For example https://marketplace.visualstudio.com/items?itemName=uctakeoff.vscode-counter , which is better than this, and implemented many featrues that I planed to do.
+The auther Kentaro Ushiyama did a great job.

 ## Features

 This is a plugin that counts the number of lines of code.
 Users can use the following two commands to count the current file or the entire workspace's code line: